If you want, to support your outgoing mail processes,

 - an active flag, that should be set to 'Y' in order to enable the recipient

-- an incorrect sender email address results in the message not being sent
+- an invalid sender e-mail address results in the message not being sent

 - if the final distribution has no email addresses, the message is not sent